-CTS Reference Number: CTS17_065
+CTS Reference Number: CTS17_064

-HWC Reference: 17062211
+HWC Reference:

 Client: EnviroAfrica

 Date: June 2017

-Title: Proposed storage dam on Portion 5 of Farm van der Wattskraal No. 399
+Title: Proposed construction of storage dam, and repair of existing weir on Portions 3 and 5 of Farm van der Wattskraal No. 394 and Remaining Extent of Farm 235/0

 Figure 1a.
-Satellite map indicating the location of the proposed development in the Western Cape Province
+Satellite map indicating the location of the proposed development in the Western Cape Province s: (Type 1) | See Section 8 for full recommendations.

-Recommendation by CTS Heritage Specialists: (Type 2)
+Recommendation by CTS Heritage Specialists: (Type 1)

-RECOMMENDATION: (2) The heritage resources and the area proposed for development are only partially recordedSee Section 8 for full recommendations.
+RECOMMENDATION: The heritage resources in the area proposed for development are sufficiently recorded.
+No further studies are recommended.